Forex Chart Patterns Defined

 If the fundamentals are not so positive or maybe even just neutral the value of that trade decreases and we put those trades on a watch list to see how the fundamentals change over time.

-The second Step is optimise, using indicators and chart patterns as a timing tool we determine a viable point of entry for any trade.
+The second step is to optimize the fundamental trade idea, using commitments of traders, indicators, and chart patterns as a timing tool we determine a viable point of entry for any trade.

 This is where the technical analysis comes to the forefront of professional analysis as it provides a door into the market to allow us to enter safely and be able to move on to step 3 with confidence in our bias.

-Professional traders also pay close attention to our risk to reward ratio, if the risk is significant and the reward is not then we do not place a trade and we go back to step 2 to try and find a better place to enter.
+Professional traders also pay close attention to their risk to reward ratio, if the risk is significant and the reward is not then we do not place a trade and we go back to step two to try and find a better place to enter.